man-group/ArcticDB/README.md

 ---

-**ArcticDB** is a high-performance DataFrame database built for the modern Python Data Science ecosystem.
-ArcticDB provides an embedded database solution that is:
+**ArcticDB** is an embedded, high-performance DataFrame database built for the modern Python Data Science ecosystem.
+ArcticDB is:

 * **Fast**: Capable of processing billions of rows in seconds
 * **Flexible**: Designed to handle complex real-world datasets